MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/manage-version-history-limits-using-powershell.md

 ---

-# Manage Version History Limits for a Site using PowerShell
+# Manage Version history limits for a Site using PowerShell

 ## Environment Setup

-To manage Version History Limits for a Site using PowerShell, install the latest PnP Powershell.
+To manage **Version history limits** for a Site using PowerShell, install the latest PnP Powershell.
 For details, see [Installing PnP PowerShell | PnP PowerShell](https://pnp.github.io/powershell/articles/installation.html).

 ## Set Site Level Version Limits for both new and existing document libraries